All Episodes

 I don't know if that's a true story or not.

-The bottom line is, folks, do not do not chug Tylenol.
+The bottom line is, folks, do not, do not, don't chug Tylenol.

 And remember, if you ever take Tylenol, you know what you should take first, right?

-So if you're gonna go out on, I don't know, New Year's Eve, and you're gonna get all smashed by drinking way too much, and then you're gonna have a horrible headache and you're gonna chug Tylenol or whatever, then if you're gonna abuse your body that way, at least protect your liver with licorice root first.
+So if you're going to go out on, I don't know, New Year's Eve and you're going to get all smashed by drinking way too much and then you're going to have a horrible headache and you're going to chug Tylenol or whatever, then if you're going to abuse your body that way, at least protect your liver with licorice root first.

 And then you won't have liver failure from all your horrific drunken behavior.